 In the 1990s I learned to build bicycles, renovate classic VW vans, collect geophysical data and build equipment capable of sampling the water column for rare earth elements.

-In the 2000s I became a CAD expert, designed complex machinery and became a science teacher.
+In the 2000s I became a CAD expert, designed complex machinery and embarked on science teaching.

 In the 2010s I ran a small manufacturing business and continued my teaching journey.